Updated through Oct 12. Sat Oct 15 is the last day to vote! If you’re short on time, I’ve added some sample ballots for housing-focused progressives.

 - How We Got Here

 - The Crises

 - What kind of change do you want, exactly?

 Last election, in 2018, Vancouver was in a serious housing crisis.
 It was bad, it was getting worse, and somebody had to do something.
 As a result, the incumbent Vision party was kicked to the curb.
 In their place, voters elected a mix of councillors from four different parties, along with an independent mayor – which resulted in no real working majority.

-While the intervening four years has seen a modest increase in housing permitted, and narrow approvals for plans to eventually permit more housing in the Broadway corridor and city-wide, it has often seen Council struggle to act.
-In their attempts push through and/or obstruct certain policy goals, Councillors have engaged in the sort of gnarly, inefficient, awkward kind of governance you would expect when there’s no clear majority: every vote needs to come from an ad-hoc coalition, and staff is often tied up with side-quests from various Councillors, rather than enacting a coherent plan.
+While the intervening four years have seen a modest increase in housing permitted, and narrow approvals for plans to eventually permit more housing in the Broadway corridor and city-wide, it has often seen Council struggle to act.
+In their attempts to push through and/or obstruct certain policy goals, Councillors have engaged in the sort of gnarly, inefficient, awkward kind of governance you would expect when there’s no clear majority: every vote needs to come from an ad-hoc coalition, and staff is often tied up with side-quests from various Councillors, rather than enacting a coherent plan.